WCY-dt/NoMoreRestrict/README.md

 ## Introduction

-This is a simple plugin that removes all the restrictions of web pages, including right-click, text selection, copy, drag, save, etc.
+This is a simple plugin that removes all the restrictions of web pages, including right-click, text selection, copy, drag, save, page jump prompt, etc.

 ## Installation